 In addition to our especially strong programs in business, environmental law and international law, we have one of the best criminal law programs in the region.
 Students can also take advantage of one of ten joint-degree programs, offered in cooperation with other colleges, schools and departments at Florida State University.

-We have three “live-client” clinics, in family law, children’s advocacy, and law and medicine.
+We have live-client clinics in family law, children’s advocacy, and law and business.
 We also have extensive externship offerings throughout Florida and elsewhere.

 Finally, our co-curricular organizations provide students a wealth of ways to earn credit for “hands-on” legal activities.
 Our Mock Trial and Moot Court programs prepare students to be trial and appellate advocates, and our three student-run scholarly journals give students additional opportunity to hone their research and writing skills.

 If you're interested in applying for the J.D.
 Program at the College of Law, please visit the J.D.
 Admissions Procedures page for more information.